wndhydrnt/rcmt/docs/sources.rst

 Sources
 =======

-A Source hosts git repositories. rcmt uses a Source to match Packages to repositories, clones the repositories that match and applies Packages to their data.
-It creates a pull request via the Source if a Package changes files.
+A Source hosts git repositories. rcmt uses a Source to match Actions to repositories, clones the repositories that match and applies Actions to their data.
+It creates a pull request via the Source if an Action changes files.

 rcmt supports the following Sources: